table of contents

 with -d

-systems that support the concept of persisting configuration when the
+support the concept of persisting configuration when the source is

-carrier goes down, then it should instead call
+suspended, such as the carrier going down, then it should instead call

 resolvconf